melrod34/SQL/README.md

 # SQL
-Using the World Happiness Dataset to create an organized database
+Using the World Happiness Dataset to create an organized database.
+Addtional variables were included to create a large database with unique identifiers.